-I am a Co-Founder at Diffeo working on collaborative intelligence problems using machine learning.
+I am a Co-Founder and Chief Technology Officer at Diffeo working on collaborative intelligence problems using machine learning.
 As a part of Diffeo Labs, I am thinking about how the tools and perspective from theoretical physics can be applied to artificial intelligence.

 More broadly, I am interested in the interplay between physics and computation.
 My work in theoretical physics has focused on the relationship between black holes, quantum chaos, computational complexity, randomness, and how the laws of physics are related to fundamental limits of computation.

 Previously, I was a research scientist at Facebook AI Research in NYC.
 Before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
 I completed my Ph.D. at the Center for Theoretical Physics at MIT, funded by a Hertz Foundation Fellowship and the NDSEG.
 Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for Part III of the Mathematical Tripos at Cambridge and then studied quantum information at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with David R. Smith.

 My name is very common, so I try my best to publish under more parts of my full name Daniel Adam Roberts—which I never go by and which (unfortunately) also happens to be very common.

 I also organize an online journal club hep-ai for discussions of machine learning and AI papers from a theoretical physicist’s perspective.
 Please email me if you’re interested in joining!